We're all about making it easy to care for your fine linen and clothing.

 Stock your laundry room with these products and you'll have a strong start at stain fighting:

 A Gentle and Effective Detergent: A good liquid laundry detergent can be used to wash as well as to spot-treat or pretreat a stain.
-We recommend having both an enzyme-based liquid detergent such as Heritage Park Fine Laundry Detergent, along with an enzyme-free formula for delicate fabrics, such as Heritage Park Fine Silk and Wool Detergent.
+We recommend having both an enzyme-based liquid detergent such as Heritage Park All-Purpose Laundry Detergent, along with an enzyme-free formula for delicate fabrics, such as Heritage Park Silk and Wool Detergent.
 All-natural laundry enzymes are the "position players" in a detergent; each works to tackle various types of stains.
 Heritage Park Fine Laundry detergent contains a proprietary blend of enzymes that boost its cleaning power.
 Enzymes will work to dissolve a protein stain.
 However, they are not ideal for regular washing of protein-based fibers such as silk and wool; for these fabrics, we recommend an enzyme-free detergent.

 An enzyme-based stain spray or stick: This is an absolute MUST for pretreating stains.
 Simply spray or rub directly on the stained area, following manufacturer's directions, and let the enzymes go to work breaking down the stain.

 Bar laundry soap: A mud or grass stain responds wonderfully to being pre-treated with an old-fashioned laundry soap bar.
 You can also grate or shave these bars and toss them right in the wash.

 Oxygen bleach: Powdered oxygen bleach hydrogen peroxide and is an effective stain remover that lifts stains out of fabric mixed when with warm or hot water.
 Oxygen bleach is more gentle and safer to use than chlorine bleach and can be used to remove stains and brighten colors.